-Collaboration between industry and academia: develop vertical education systems, i.e., 3 in 1 (vocational high schools + vocational colleges + enterprises) and 4 in 1

-(vocational high schools + vocational colleges + enterprises + employment training centers) programs in various combinations of education plans:

-3+2 (3 years in vocational high school and 2 years in 2-year junior college);

-3+2+2 (3 years in vocational high school, 2 years in 2-year junior college, and 2 years in a 2-year technical college/university completion program);

-3+4 (3 years in vocational high school and 4 years in a technical college/university);

-5+2 (5 years of junior college plus 2 years in a technical college/university completion program)
+- Collaboration between industry and academia: Develop vertical education systems, increase the integration between industry and academia; therefore, it will improve the quality in human capital. - 3+2 (3 years in vocational high school and 2 years in 2-year junior college); - \bigcirc 3+2+2 (3 years in vocational high school, 2 years in 2-year junior college, and 2 years in a 2-year technical college/ university completion program); - 3+4 (3 years in vocational high school and 4 years in a technical college/university); - 5+2 (5 years of junior college plus 2 years in a technical college/university completion program)

-Industrial colleges: The academy offers customized training courses that focus on the specific recruitment needs of industry and are oriented toward student employment.
+- Masters Degree Program for Industry Professionals - Industrial colleges:The academy offers customized training courses that focus on the specific recruitment needs of industry and are oriented toward student employment. - 4 Second-Baccalaureate Program

-Second-Baccalaureate Program